DragonflyStats/TechAdmin/Python/PSFletter.md

 ### Application

-We are applying for 4400 euro.
+We are applying for 4000 euro.

-The unit cost per ticket is 110 euro per head.
+The unit cost per ticket is 116 euro per head.

 We hope to distribute 40 tickets.

+We are asking for 100 euro per cost of the tickets.

 ### Long Term Goals